 This can be a major cause for concern when both pages are ranking low, which can mean they are splitting their potential higher ranking between each other.
 Check on Google Search Console to see which page is getting more clicks for the keyword.
 Then check using similar terms, like keywords that are on page two or three of the SERP obtain very low clicks in GSC.
 Make one of the pages your primary focus.
 Ideally, this should be the one that is better suited from a content perspective.
 You should also test changes for on-page SEO elements of both pages.
 Review title tags, headings, and page copies etc. Try to find instances where both pages are cannibalising each other.
 It may be worth considering consolidating both pages into one.

 In certain cases, this type of cannibalisation won’t be a bad thing, as it will let you keep hold of a larger portion of the results page.
-However, even if it is beneficial and both pages are high-ranking, you should try to make the meta descriptions of both pages stand out and apart from each other.
-If one of the pages is less desirable and hogging up page views, you should alter certain things in its SEO to make it less prevalent.
+However, even if it is beneficial and both pages are high-ranking, you should try to make the meta descriptions of both pages stand out and are apart from each other.
+If one of the pages is less desirable and hogs up page views, you should alter certain things in its SEO to make it less prevalent.
 You could alter the terms and keywords on the page to get better results.

 One solution for this scenario is to use Ahref’s site explorer.
 It’s a handy tool tailor-made to handle keyword cannibalisation issues.